johnalexandergreene/Forsythia/app/grammarEditor/README.md

 ![](/app/grammarEditor/doc/pix/METAGON.png?raw=true)

+This is where we define a Metagon for a grammar.

 Draw a polygon on the grid with your mouse.
 Click connects a point to the last point you clicked.
 Click again to disconnect the autoconnecting fucction.
 Just mess with it. it's obvious.
 Onlt lines that align with the grid are valid.

 The green button **Quit** means discard whatever you've done here and go back to the Grammar window.